 Cole Burger is a pianist, teacher, scholar, and pupil.

 As a pianist, he has performed throughout the United States, Europe, and Asia, including Carnegie Hall's Weill Recital Hall, Rome’s Teatro di Marcello, the Romanian Athenaeum in Bucharest, the Goethe Institute in Bangkok, the American Cathedral in Paris, and the United States Ambassador’s Home in Malaysia.
-In 2016, he taught applied piano as a guest professor at the University of Malaya in Kuala Lumpur, while a member of the Fulbright Specialist Roster, sponsored by the United States Department of State Bureau of Educational and Cultural Affairs.
+He taught applied piano as a guest professor at the University of Malaya in Kuala Lumpur, while a member of the Fulbright Specialist Roster, sponsored by the United States Department of State Bureau of Educational and Cultural Affairs.
 He has won prizes at the American Protégé International Piano and Strings Competition, Seattle International Piano Competition, the American Prize in Piano Performance, and the Janice K. Hodges Contemporary Piano Performance Competition.
 He has also organized and performed in various benefit recitals for non-profit organizations that have raised more than $60,000.

 As a student, Dr. Burger holds degrees in piano performance and economics from Northwestern University and the University of Texas.
 He is grateful to the many piano instructors with whom he has studied, including his parents, Tanya Ellezian, Jane Chu-Harrington, Sylvia Wang, David Renner, and Anton Nel.
 He participated in masterclasses with Claude Frank, John Perry, and Douglas Humpherys.
 He also thanks Marcia Bostis, Sophia Gilmson, and Martha Hilley for their deep influence on his teaching.